CYGNA: Thriving in Research and Coping with Uncertainties

 Reports on our 53rd CYGNA meeting: combining career development with relaxing and invigorating conversations

-Our 53rd meeting was another joyous event, planned by Argyro Avgoustaki and Ling Zhang, both at ESCP.
+Our 53rd meeting in May 2023 was another joyous event, expertly planned by Argyro Avgoustaki and Ling Zhang, both at ESCP.
 Unfortunately, they were unable to attend on the day.
 So Shasha Zhao and myself did the honours, with Chi Huong taking care of the ESCP logistics.
 We received help from by the wonderful Resham (Resh) Williams, long-time receptionist at ESCP, in welcoming our guests.

 29 CYGNA members attended (part of) the 4-hour meeting, 24 of which can be seen at the group picture above.
 It was a really nice group size.
 Small enough to not be too intimidating for newcomers Perihan Abdelghaly, Tetiana Hill, and Duong Nguyen and big enough for lots of unexpected encounters.